\"Writing.Com

 Don't forget to support our sponsor!

-ASIN: B07NPKP5BF
+ASIN: B01DSJSURY

 Ask & Answer

-The following is in response to "A History of Madness:
+The following is in response to "A History of MadnessOpen in new Window.:

-Princess Megan Rose GOT Fox writes: Electric shock treatment is cruel and at my job, 2 people were on it.
+Princess Megan Snow Rose Author Icon writes: Electric shock treatment is cruel and at my job, 2 people were on it.
 It helped the one person but she reverted back to her old ways.
 Sad.
 The other woman was so much better then her condition declined.
 She would take teddy bears with her everywhere.
 I read families years ago locked their mentally challenged up like you mentioned.
 I know a few families who refuse to acknowledge their mentally challenged relatives and put them in a home and forget about them.
 I enjoyed this newsletter.
 You did some good research and working with the mentally ill isn't easy but for some of them, staff is all they have to care about them.
 That's where I come in.
 Thank you for writing this.

 *Vignette5* ~

-sindbad writes: Hi Shannon
+sindbad Author Icon writes: Hi Shannon

 This is a informative and a eye opener for me.
 I am familiar with all the practices you have mentioned here.
 The facts and figures you have mentioned and the electric shock therapy has been an eye opener for me.
 I do follow and feel affected with the side effects and peoples apathy for patients suffering from mental illness.
 This topic has more speculative and an inherent fear attached to it and is addressed as a taboo in today's society.
 I believe the best cure for mental illness is yoga, meditation and a close touch with mother nature.
 If we try to categorize mental illness as a disease and try some short term methods like drugs, shock therapy or operation.
 This will bring severe side effects to patients and bring a long term suffering as well.